 EVLA is an outpatient procedure that involves using laser energy to stop the flow of blood at the site of the vein that has failed.
 As a result of this procedure, the vein will close and eventually disappear, allowing blood to divert to healthy veins in the leg.

 You may resume most normal activities immediately after the procedure.
 Most patients are able to return to work the next day after their appointment.
-You must have a driver immediately following your appointment, so be prepared to have someone accompany you to your visit, or have someone we may call when you are finished with treatment.

 Preparing for EVLA